ylcheryl/ylcheryl/README.md

-- 👋 Hi, I’m @ylcheryl
+- 👋 Hi, I’m Cheryl.
+For a long time, I choose to work behind the scene.
 - 👀 I’m interested in using technology to solve business problems
 - 🌱 I’m currently learning DevOps tools and Cloud provisioning
 - 💞️ I’m looking to collaborate on open source projects